-I have no doubt that the biggest two reasons of my excellent recovery thus far are: thorough pre-op preparations 6 to 8 weeks before the surgery and the unwavering support system I happened to be blessed with.
+I have no doubt that the biggest two reasons for my excellent recovery thus far are: thorough pre-op preparations 6 to 8 weeks before the surgery and the unwavering support system I happened to be blessed with.

-Bottom line is: you want to go into surgery in the best health possible.
+The bottom line is: you want to go into surgery in the best health possible.

-I hope you have found this post helpful; if for your own surgery preparation or someone’s who you deeply care about.
+I hope you have found this post helpful; if for your own surgery preparation or someone who you deeply care about.
 Feel free to forward this page to others who would benefit from this post.